Roseisle distillery: History

 The distillery opened in 2010 and is the largest-ever built at 3,000 sq m and a cost of £40million.
 The distillery is environmentally friendly with some byproducts recycled on site.
 The distillery has won the Scottish Design Award 2010 as well as the RICS Scotland 2010 Award (Sustainability Project of the Year and overall Project of the Year).

-In September 2023, the first single malt from Roseisle distillery was released In 2024, malt whisky from the distillery was used in Johnnie Walker Black Ruby.
+Roseisle was built with the intention of only serving Diageo's blended whisky production needs, even in an era where many formerly blend-only distilleries have rolled out regular single malt releases.
+Roseisle single malts are released sporadically as part of the Diageo Special Releases program, with the first such edition unveiled in September 2023.
+In 2024, malt whisky from the distillery was used in Johnnie Walker Black Ruby.